-Mercer is a global consulting leader in talent, health, retirement and investments.
+Mercer is a global consulting leader in Health, Retirement, Talent and Investments.
 Mercer helps clients around the world advance the health, wealth and performance of their most vital asset - their people.
-Mercer's approximately 19,600 employees are based in more than 40 countries.
+Mercer's approximately 20,300 employees are based in more than 40 countries.
 Clients include a majority of the companies in the Fortune 1000 and FTSE 100, as well as medium- and small-market organizations.
-Mercer generated approximately 33% of the Company's total revenue in 2012.
+Mercer generated approximately 34% of the Company's total revenue in 2013.